 - abdominal discomfort

-DMTs are also linked to increased risk of infection, such as:
+DMTs are also linked to an

 - certain fungal infections